MKand/agenticprotocols/README.md

-# The Metal Bank of Braavos Agent
+# The Metal Bank Agent

 ## Understanding Agentic Protocols (MCP & A2A)